Davidatlarge/REC_R/README.md

 local minimum in the Tikhonov criterion was actually found and a corresponding optimal alpha value used.
 This optimal alpha is shown on the figure as a green dot.
-Printed output from `rec()` will also warn if no local minimum was found and the absolute minimum is used as the location of the optimal alpha.
+Printed output from `rec()` will also warn if no local minimum was found and the (first occurrence of the) absolute minimum is used as the location of the optimal alpha.

 ``` r
 plot_rec(test)